The Ultimate Guide to Regional Pizza Styles

 Panhandler’s

-Philadelphia: A Different Type of Tomato Pie
+Philadelphia Style: A Different Type of Tomato Pie

 If you head to Philly and visit any of the city’s classic old Italian bakeries, you’ll discover a close relative of pizza that can only be found in and around the City of Brotherly Love: the tomato pie.
 These pies are light, airy, crisp, and served at room temperature, and they’re topped with a sweet homemade tomato sauce and a sprinkling of Romano cheese instead of mozzarella.
 Corropolese Bakery has been serving one of the city’s most iconic tomato pies since 1924, and Iannelli’s Bakery has been a local landmark since 1910.

-New Jersey: Tomato Pies on the Shore
+New Jersey Style: Tomato Pies on the Shore

 If you head to the Jersey Shore, you’ll discover a style that resembles its cousin to the north, but is indeed a style all its own: Jersey Tomato Pies.
 These pizzas are big, cheesy, and sold by the slice along the boardwalk, and best identified by its swirl of tomato sauce on top.
 To transport yourself to the shore, check out Maruca’s, the tomato pie gold standard since 1950.

-St. Louis: Square Beyond Compare
+St. Louis Style: Square Beyond Compare

 Meet me in St. Louis for some insanely good pizza!
 St. Louis’ signature pizza has a cracker-thin, yeast-free crust, and it’s topped with an oregano-heavy tomato sauce and Provel cheese (a white processed cheese that melts into gooey deliciousness) and cut into squares.
 Picture-perfect St. Louis-style pizza can be found at the city’s renowned Imo’s Pizza, which has been going strong for nearly 60 years.